- Home

 - Common questions about dying

-- What will dying be like?
+- What is dying going to be like?

-What will dying be like?
+What is dying going to be like?

 When patients ask me about the dying process, I describe it as the physical and emotional experience of gradually becoming weaker and letting go of their attachment to living.

-− Nurse
+Nurse

-Listen to our podcast series for people affected by advanced cancer
+Listen to more episodes of our podcast for people affected by cancer

 View the Cancer Council NSW editorial policy.